 In addition to the direct jobs and economic benefits provided by the Bangert Island Riverfront Transformation Project will also encourage growth on surrounding parcels of land.
-Adjacent to the Phase I and Phase II developments is another 182 acres not currently developed to its highest and best use.
+Adjacent to the Phase I is another 13.4 acres not currently developed to its highest and best use.
 This project will provide immediate benefits in terms of increasing land values to property owners, and encourage additional private investment.